Five Tips to Get Your Estate Plan In Order Now

 “It's not just in regards to your crypto holdings, it's all your online presence, from social media accounts to online subscriptions," says Keating.
 “These things need to be dealt with in a legal way.”

-3. Take advantage of exemptions while they are still in effect
+3. Consider taking advantage of exemptions even if they are permanent for now

-If you’re uncomfortable giving your children that much money, Ringham says you can create an irrevocable trust that can benefit your children, grandchildren and great grandchildren.
+If you’re uncomfortable giving your children that much money, you can create an irrevocable trust that can benefit your children, grandchildren and great-grandchildren.

 An irrevocable trust takes the money out of your estate and also creates protections for your heirs.